What kinds of classes can Honors students take?

 Are there extra fees associated with the Honors Program?

 There are no course fees specific to Honors courses, but some courses do carry fees for specialized equipment or activities.
-These fees are indicated in the OASIS course listings and will appear on your tuition bill.
+These fees are indicated in the registration course listings and will appear on your tuition bill.

 How do I check my progress in fulfilling the requirements of the Honors Program?